-20-38 credits is considered a second semester student;

-39-57 credits is considered a third semester student:

-58 or more credits is considered a fourth semester student.

-- 10.10 Academic Standing Needed for Practicums - Early Childhood majors must possess a 2.00 cumulative average and a 2.00 major average in order to be assigned to practicums ECHD 232, ECHD 233, and ECHD 234 and ECHD 235. - 10.20 Academic Probation - A student whose cumulative GPA is less than 2.00 is on academic probation and remains so until the cumulative GPA is at or above 2.00.

-- 10.30 Notification of Academic Probation - Students on academic probation are so notified, in writing, by the VPAA. - 10.40 Guidelines for Students on Academic Probation - A student whose cumulative average is below a 2.00 is on academic probation.
+- 20-35 credits is considered a second semester student; - 36-48 credits is considered a third semester student; - 49-60 credits is considered a fourth semester student; - 61-75 credits is considered a fifth semester student; - 76-90 credits is considered a sixth semester student; - 91-105 credits is considered a seventh semester student; - 106-124 credits is considered an eighth semester student; - 125-140 credits is considered a ninth semester student; - 141-156 credits is considered a tenth semester student. - 10.10 Academic Standing Needed for Practica Early Childhood majors must possess a 2.00 cumulative average and a 2.00 major average in order to be assigned to practica. - 10.20 Academic Probation A student whose cumulative GPA is less than 2.00 is on academic probation and remains so until the cumulative GPA is at or above 2.00. - 10.30 Notification of Academic Probation Students on academic probation are so notified, in writing, by the vice president for academic affairs. - 10.40 Guidelines for Students on Academic Probation A student whose cumulative average is below a 2.00 is on academic probation.
 The maximum permissible credit load for a student on probation will be 15 credit hours.
 (This is to include courses which are being repeated to raise a C-, D, D+ or F grade.)
 Any exceptions to this regulation must be approved by using the change of status form.

 When repetition of a grade is required, a student on probation is encouraged to repeat any C-, D, D+ and F grades at the first available opportunity.
-(Early Childhood majors, see Academic Code, Section K, 11.30.)